thegreenwebfoundation/developer-docs/src/docs/grid-aware-websites/tutorials/grid-aware-tutorial-cloudflare-workers.md

 To begin using Grid-aware Websites on an existing website through Cloudflare Workers, we will first create a new Cloudflare Workers project on our development machine.
 You can do this by using the Cloudflare Wrangler CLI to setup a project using a template which we have prepared.

+You can save the Cloudflare Worker anywhere, it _does not_ need to be in the same folder as your project.

 ```bash
 npm create cloudflare@latest -- --template thegreenwebfoundation/gaw-cloudflare-template <DESTINATION_FOLDER_NAME>
 ```